elirankon/photo-service-manager/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

-**Converter Version**
+**Manager Version**
-What version of playlist converter are you using?
+What version of photo service manager are you using?

 **Affected Service**
 What are your source and target services?